 30 September-10 November 2015 (E02315) | Closed

-This six-week certificate course jointly organised by HREA and the Human Rights Centre of the UN-mandated University for Peace is intended to present a practical perspective on the interconnections between the environment and human rights and examines how these linkages may assist efforts to protect both the environment and human rights.
-The course uses an interdisciplinary approach, focusing on the educational, legal and social aspects of this relationship.
-Among the topics of discussion, the course will address climate change (impacts and effects), mitigation, adaptation, migration, human rights based approaches, loss and damage, human rights beyond a legal concept or environment as an Earth system, and the environment and human rights in the light of the post-2015 development agenda, under the umbrella of international law and environmental sciences.
-The course will pay special attention to hybrid legal approaches on the environment and human rights, including as a potential strengthening and dispersing method to address the nexus of environment, human rights and migration.
+This six-week certificate course jointly organised by HREA and the Human Rights Centre of the UN-mandated University for Peace looks at the linkages between the environment and human rights and examines how these linkages may assist efforts to protect both the environment and human rights.
+The course uses an interdisciplinary approach and focuses on the educational, legal and social aspects of this relationship.
+The course will address climate change, environmental degradation, mitigation and adaptation, migration, human rights based approaches to the environment, loss and damage, and the environment and human rights in the light of the post-2015 development agenda.
+Under the umbrella of international law and environmental sciences, the course will pay special attention to hybrid legal approaches on the environment and human rights, including as a potential strengthening and dispersing method to address the nexus of environment, human rights and migration.

 This e-learning course involves approximately 30 hours of reading, interaction with students and instructor on discussion boards, quizzes, a written assignment and webinars.
 The course is based on a participatory, active learning approach, with an emphasis on critical reflection and peer-to-peer learning.
 Students who successfully complete the course will receive a Certificate of Participation.
 It is also possible to audit the course.